Wlefils/LastFMAnalysis/README.md

 ![image](https://github.com/Wlefils/LastFMAnalysis/assets/98787088/5de8d6dd-228b-4d3a-aa44-9ef44490d5a8)

 At this time, I was focused on setting up the fields to suit my needs.
-The date column initially had unncessary values (for this analysis) of time and day, whereas I was only interested in grouping my data by month.
+The date column initially had unnecessary values (for this analysis) of time and day, whereas I was only interested in grouping my data by month.
 The best way I know of to do this is to create a variable in the dataframe that contains the month.
 First, I wanted to clean up the date column by removing the timestamp.
 I did this with the lubridate package.
 I also used lubridate to change the date column to the date data type.

 ```R
 # remove time from the output